ahdinosaur/blog.mikey.nz/source/_posts/parenting.md

 I'm only 3 years into this journey, with a nearly 3-year-old and another soon to be born.

 Over this journey, I've developed some opinions.
 I want to write them down, in case this is useful to anyone, and also so I can look to this snapshot to see what else I learn after a second kiddo and as life continues.
 Make of these opinions as you will.
-I'm not saying they are the correct opinions, but they are mine, and I stand by them.
+I'm not saying they are the correct opinions, but they are mine.

 ## My Parenting School of Thought